About COGS

 Community Gardens

-COGS currently operates twelve community gardens in the Canberra area at Charnwood, Cook, Betty Cornhill (Cotter), Dickson, Erindale, Holder, Kaleen, Kambah, Oaks Estate and O’Connor.
+COGS currently operates twelve community gardens in the Canberra area at Charnwood, Cook, Betty Cornhill (Cotter), Dickson, Erindale, Holder, Kaleen, Kambah, Oaks Estate, O’Connor, Crace and Mitchell.
 The ACT Government has supported the establishment of these gardens and members may obtain a plot to grow organic produce for home consumption.
 These gardens provide a wonderful opportunity for people to garden with other organic growers, to share their expertise and learn something new at the same time!

 At each garden, plot-holders are required to pay a plot levy which covers the cost of water and other running expenses.
 Find out more on the COGS Community Gardens page.